heroku/cowboy/manual/cowboyku_req.md

 >
 > The port returned by this function is obtained by parsing
 > the host header.
 It may be different than the actual port
-> the client used to connect to the Cowboy server.
+> the client used to connect to the Cowboyku server.

 ### qs(Req) -> {QueryString, Req2}